Skip to main content

 Areas of Expertise

-Adara Goldberg has been the proud Director of Kean’s Holocaust Resource Center/Council on Global Education and Citizenship since 2918.
+Adara Goldberg is the Executive Director of Kean's Holocaust Resource Center and Human Right Institute.
+She joined the University in 2018.
 After completing her Ph.D. in Holocaust History at Clark University, Goldberg held prestigious fellowships at Stockton University and Hebrew University, and served as the Education Director for the Vancouver Holocaust Education Center.
 Her first book, Holocaust Survivors in Canada: Exclusion, Inclusion, Transformation, 1947-1955 (University of Manitoba Press, 2015), won the Marsid Foundation Prize at the 2016 Western Canada Jewish Book Awards.
 The book represents the first comprehensive analysis of the resettlement and integration experiences of 35,000 Holocaust survivors and their families in postwar Canada.
 She has contributed numerous articles, book chapters, and reviews on Holocaust memory, refugee policy, and history and social justice education.
 Since 2016, she been a member of the Yad Vashem Working Group on Child Holocaust Survivors and the Canadian advisory committee for the International Holocaust Remembrance Alliance.
 Her current research explores Holocaust survivor contributions to community rebuilding and memorialization in New Jersey.

 Courses Taught